ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-10-12-driving-through-the-colorful-woods-of-east-sweden.md

 ![Sunset at Vättern](/assets/images/IMG_0206.jpg)

 The area became more populated, the further I drove toward the southern coast of Sweden.
-Before visiting acquaintances in [Malmö](https://www.google.com/maps/place/Malm%C3%B6,+Sweden/), I spent a night in front of a windmill close to [Lund](https://www.google.com/maps/place/Lund,+Sweden/).
+Before visiting acquaintances in [Malmö](https://www.google.com/maps/place/Malm%C3%B6,+Sweden/), I slept in front of a windmill close to [Lund](https://www.google.com/maps/place/Lund,+Sweden/).

 ![Sunset at Vättern](/assets/images/IMG_0212.jpg)

-After enjoying a great dinner in Malmö, I spent my last night in Sweden in a paring lot in [Trelleborg](https://www.google.com/maps/place/Trelleborg,+Sweden/) where I had [started my trip through Sweden]({% post_url 2020-08-27-entering-the-swedish-woods %}) in August.
+After enjoying a great dinner in Malmö, I spent my last night in Sweden in a parking lot in [Trelleborg](https://www.google.com/maps/place/Trelleborg,+Sweden/) where I had [started my trip through Sweden]({% post_url 2020-08-27-entering-the-swedish-woods %}) in August.

 While approaching Germany with the ferry, I thought about all the unforgettable moments I experienced on my trip through Sweden.

 ![Sunset at Vättern](/assets/images/IMG_0220_2.jpg)

 Crossing the whole country on lonely roads was a wonderful experience and I really want to come back to Scandinavia again.
-At the same time I was also looking forward to get back in touch with my family and friends after spending almost two months in the endless woods of Sweden.
+At the same time, I was also looking forward to get back in touch with my family and friends after spending almost two months in the endless woods of Sweden.
 Great times!